What Is Email Spoofing?

 - Is the name spelled correctly?
 The sender name might look familiar at first glance, but when you look closer you may see that one or two letters are out of place, or a number has been used in place of a letter (for example, the number 5 instead of the letter S).

 - Compare the From address to the Reply-To address.
-In GMail, click the triangle next to the sender name to see address details.
+In GMail, click the triangle below the sender name to see address details.
 Be suspicious if the From address is clearly a U-M address, but the Reply-To address is not.

 Is the Content Suspicious?